hallamaria1997/02476_mlops/reports/README.md

 > **your github actions workflow.**
 >
 > Answer length: 200-300 words.
->
-> Example:
-> *We have organized our CI into 3 separate files: one for doing ..., one for running ... testing and one for running*
-> *... .
-In particular for our ..., we used ... .An example of a triggered workflow can be seen here: <weblink>*
->
 > Answer:

 We are using three kinds of unit testing: We run functional tests on the code, formatting tests and import tests.